This is just an example of a home that All Pro inspected that was stated to be completely renovated.

 BEDROOMS

 The bedrooms are in useable condition.
 The walls and ceilings look to be in adequate condition.
 Entrance and closet doors are functional.
-Some will require planning or adjustment to the strike plates as a result of the normal movements which occur in a structure over time.
 The floors are in adequate condition.

 ATTIC